Spain extremely worried by impact of deadlocked Italy vote

 Spain's blue-chip index Ibex was down 2.87 percent at around 0900 GMT.

-Economy Minister Luis de Guindos said Spain had a strong liquidity position and could cope with market jitters after the Spanish Treasury sold close to 11 billion euros ($14.5 billion) of debt last week.
+Economy Minister Luis de Guindos said Spain had a strong liquidity position and could cope with market jitters after the Spanish Treasury sold close to 11 billion euros (9.5 billion pounds) of debt last week.

 "We will see how the situation evolves.
 We hope there will be a stable government.
 What is good for Italy is good for Spain," De Guindos said on the sidelines of an event in Madrid.